History, tourist information, and nearby accommodation

-The Erskine Earls of Kellie were Jacobites, and suffered for their support of the Stewart cause.
+The Erskine Earls of Kellie were Jacobites and suffered for their support of the Stewart cause.
 The 4th Earl, Alexander, fought with Charles II at Worcester in 1651 and was imprisoned in the Tower of London as a result.
 The 5th Earl threw his support behind Bonnie Prince Charlie in 'The Forty-Five' Jacobite Rebellion.
-After the Jacobite defeat at Culloden in 1746 the Earl spent the summer hiding in a beech tree in the castle garden.
-His faithful butler brought food to him every day, but in the end his secret was revealed and he spemt three years as a prisoner in Edinburgh Castle.
+After the Jacobite defeat at Culloden in 1746, the Earl spent the summer hiding in a beech tree in the castle garden.
+His faithful butler brought food to him every day, but in the end, his secret was revealed and he spent three years as a prisoner in Edinburgh Castle.

-Another Lorimer to leave his mark on Kellie was Hew's father, Sir Robert Lorimer (1864-1920), who became a prominent architct.
+Another Lorimer to leave his mark on Kellie was Hew's father, Sir Robert Lorimer (1864-1920), who became a prominent architect.
 At the age of just 16, Robert laid out the wonderful gardens that surround the house.
-He also helped restore the 17th century plaster ceilings and the painted panelling, and designed new furniture for the house.
+He also helped restore the 17th-century plaster ceilings and the painted panelling and designed new furniture for the house.
 Sir Robert was responsible for the summerhouse in the garden, where you will find a display in the history of the garden.